rowangithub/DOrder/README.md

 (e.g. _heapsort_).
 The function is then called with a randomly generated list whose length equals 15.

-<a>DOrder uses a naive data structure serialization technique
+<a href="#DIS">DOrder uses a naive data structure serialization technique
 in its sampling, possibly resulting in imprecise results when duplicated values are contained in one data structure.
 However, enforcing distinct values in sampled data structures does not affect soundness